Marlins finally get to go home after beating Blue Jays 14-11

 TRAINER’S ROOM

-Marlins: Some of the Marlins players who were placed on the injured list last week following a COVID-19 outbreak have applied for reinstatement. ”How long that takes, I’m not sure,” manager Don Mattingly said before the game. ”But they feel like they’re ready to at least get back and start doing something.”
-The players will likely need rehab workouts before rejoining the team and must be cleared by the MLB joint committee before returning. … Reliever Mike Morin left the game after delivering only two pitches in the sixth inning.
+Marlins: Some of the Marlins players who were placed on the injured list last week following a COVID-19 outbreak have applied for reinstatement.
+“How long that takes, I’m not sure,” Mattingly said before the game. … Reliever Mike Morin left the game after delivering only two pitches in the sixth inning.
 He retired Randal Grichuk on his first pitch and got a strike on Tellez, but arched his back with an apparent upper-body concern.

 UP NEXT